duarte3333/Minishell/README.md

 ### Parsing and redirections

-I will explain the parsing and redirections with an example command:
+I will explain the parsing, redirections and execution with a command example:

-**Example of input:**
+**Example of input i will use to explain:**

 ```bash
 < Makefile grep a > out | < main.c cat